Becoming a stallholder

 - Casual stallholder: the application process to become a casual stallholder occurs every two years and if successful, a casual stallholder may trade, however, is not guaranteed a site every Saturday.

-Please be aware that you will need to gain pre-approval for your products.
+Please be aware that you may need to gain pre-approval for your products.

 A licenced stallholder is a business that has a stall at the market every week of the year and holds a licence agreement issued by the City of Hobart, the operator of the market.
 The licence defines the site number, location, period of tenure, agreed product lines, fees and general terms and conditions.
-These licences are renewed every five years.
+These licences are offered for renewal every five years.